CoryDCruz/flashcard-app/README.md

 # Flashcard Application

-Simple single-page react applications where users are able to create flashcard decks and corresponding flashcards within the decks.
+Basic single-page react applications where users are able to create flashcard decks and corresponding flashcards within the decks.
 Flashcards are animated to display the answer when clicked/flipped.
 Users are able to delete decks.

 # Technologies Used